 Arguably the PID is the must do document for a successful project.
 Without it a project will quickly lose direction, scope creep will dog the project from day one and budget and time overruns will be extremely likely.

 Read this how to guide to learn the purpose, and CONTENTS of the Project Initiation Document.
 At the end of the guide we will provide a link so you can download a FREE PID template with hits, tips and example text that you can use for your project.

 The PID defines the project and forms the basis for its management and the assessment of its overall success.
 The PIDs primary purposes are:

-When approved by the Program/Project Board this document will provide the baseline for the project and will not be changed.
+for the project and will not be changed.
 It will be referred to whenever a major decision is taken about the project and will be used at the project conclusion to measure success.
 For example, it will help answer: was the project managed successfully, has it delivered the outcomes and outputs required by the sponsor, user and customer.

 Although the PID will not be subject to change, supporting documentation will be dynamic, changing in response to the needs of the project, end of stage reviews and any changes approved by the Project Board.

 The Project Initiation Document expands on the information in the Project Brief, and is used to identify the key elements of the proposed project.
 The

 is responsible for drawing up the PID in active and ongoing consultation with the project sponsor.

 Project Managers should aim to produce a relatively brief and focussed document which is supported by more detailed documentation which can be made available to the Programme/Project Board as appropriate.

 The project manager is responsible for ensuring that the document meets the agreed quality standards for the PID including organisation branding and formatting rules.